17 Salesforce Software Adoption Strategies To Ensure Maximum ROI

 2. Understand and learn from your end-users

 Before you begin the migration, talk to your team about what challenges Salesforce will address.
-It’s important for employees to see Salesforce as a solution to common problems as opposed to just another tool they will be forced to use.
-If you know that your sales team gets bogged down with non-sales-related work, show them how Salesforce automation can eliminate a variety of data-entry tasks.
+It’s important for employees to see Salesforce as a solution to common problems instead of just another tool they will be forced to use.
+If you know that your sales team gets bogged down with non-sales-related work, show them how Salesforce automation can eliminate various data-entry tasks.

 3. Create a long-term Salesforce adoption strategy

 Implementing Salesforce is generally a long process.
-Depending on the size and spread of your organization, it would easily take an average of 6 months to a year to successfully implement the CRM.
+Depending on the size and spread of your organization, it could easily take an average of six months to a year to implement the CRM successfully.

-Try using change management plan templates to track and analyze efforts that promote Salesforce adoption.
-With templates, you can map out different training methods, brainstorm tools that could ease the transition process, and set useful milestones, so you can keep an eye on the overall progress of the migration.
+Use change management plan templates to track and analyze efforts promoting Salesforce adoption.
+With templates, you can map out different training methods, brainstorm tools that could ease the transition process, and set helpful milestones so you can keep an eye on the overall progress of the migration.

 4. Establish training priorities